grantlamSophos/test-templates/README.md

 # xg-azure
-This template uses a captured image on Azure to deploy Sophos XG firewall to Azure
+This template uses a shared gallery image on Azure to deploy Sophos XG firewall to Azure

 Deploying
 =========